Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 {% endraw %}
 ```

-As shown in the above code,
+As depicted in the provided code, the 'genMacroop' function (at line 340)
-*genMacroop* function (line 340) retrieves
-macroop container associated with a name of macroop.
+fetches the macroop container linked to the name of a specific macroop.
-It invokes *getDeclaration*, *getDefinition*, and *getAllocator* functions
+Subsequently, it calls the 'getDeclaration,' 'getDefinition,' and 'getAllocator'
-through the retrieved macroop container.
+functions of the acquired macroop container.
+It's worth emphasizing that the
-Note that the retrieved container is an instance of *X86Macroop python class*
+container obtained here is an instance of the 'X86Macroop' Python class that is
-associated with MOV_R_MI macroop.
+associated with the 'MOV_R_MI' macroop.

-### getDefinition (X86Macroop): generate cpp class definition for macroop
+### getDefinition (X86Macroop): generate C++ class definition for macroop
 *gem5/src/arch/x86/isa/macroop.isa*
 ```python
 205         def getDefinition(self, env):